com-lihaoyi/unroll/README.md

 }
 ```

-Note that only the abstract method needs to be `@Unroll`ed, as the generated forwarder
+Note that only the abstract method needs to be `@unroll`ed, as the generated forwarder
 methods are concrete.
 The concrete implementation `class` or `object` does not need to
-`@Unroll` its implementation method, as it only needs to implement the abstract `@Unroll`ed
+`@unroll` its implementation method, as it only needs to implement the abstract `@unroll`ed
 method and not the concrete forwarders.

 ## Limitations